Will You be Driving an EV Soon?

 - Rail makes up only 1%

-Although it’s true that EVs cost more of a carbon footprint to produce, they very quickly make up for it when it comes to actually moving along the road.
+Although it’s true that EVs cost more of a carbon footprint to produce, they very quickly make up for it when it comes to actually move along the road.

 The average ICE engine car uses about 9.97 litres of petrol / 100km.
 Even when charged from fossil fuel-generated electricity a Tesla Model 3 equals around 4.28 litres / 100km in emissions.